AwalaApp/network-website/users.md

 Relaynet will be the network on which humankind can truly rely and providing resilient communication is just the beginning.
 Other short-term benefits include powering a new generation of apps that will be 100% free of spam and phishing, while offering better privacy and security.
 In the future, Relaynet apps will circumvent online censorship without you having to use Tor or VPNs.

-We aim to start testing the first Relaynet app by Q4 2020, so stay tuned!
+We aim to start testing the first Relaynet app in Q1 2021, so stay tuned!

 ## Help us help you